raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

-At the moment the tree management range is too wide.
+At the moment, the tree management range is too wide.

 --- task ---